 • Bridges are finished with Geneva stripes and jewel sinks.

-• Mirror polished blued screws and winding click system
+• Mirror polished silver screws and winding click system

 • Sunburst finish on crown wheel and rachet wheel.